splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-1. TODO: Make in-phonebook links load only data and not the entire page
 1. TODO: Consider moving to preact (https://justinnoel.dev/2020/05/12/using-preact-in-a-next-js-project/)
 1. TODO: Add <help> link to login page
 1. TODO: Improve editing features (bold, underline, link, social media icons)